simplex-chat/simplexmq/rfcs/2022-12-26-simplex-file-transfer.md

 The reasons to use HTTP2:

 - avoid the need to have two hostnames (or two different ports) for commands and file uploads.
-- compatibility with the existing clients.
+- compatibility with the existing HTTP2 client libraries.

 The reason not to use JSON bodies:

 - bigger request size, so fewer recipient keys would fit in a single request
 - signature over command has to be outside of JSON anyway.

-The reason not to use URI segments / HTTP verbs / REST semantics – to have consistent request size.
+The reason not to use URI segments / HTTP verbs / REST semantics is to have consistent request size.

 ### Required server commands: